ammarm08/angular-webpack-testing/README.md

 This is an extension of Brad's Angular + Karma testing demo.

-The primary source of change is in package.json, where the dependency versions being used for Karma and Babel determine whether the test suite breaks or not.
-As far as I can tell, the new version of Babel doesn't play nice out of the box with Karma.

-Additions:
+An important source of change to note is in package.json.
+The setup in this repo currently depends on a 5.xx version of Babel and a 0.13.xx version of Karma.
+Babel 6.xx paired with earlier versions of Karma lead to the testing framework failing.

+Features:
+- Karma + Mocha + Expect framework
-- Babel transpiling to Javascript
+- Babel: transpiling app, vendor, and test scripts from ES6 to JS
-- Handling version conflicts
+- Babel 5.xx and Karma 0.13.xx do not conflict with each other
-- Bundling app scripts and vendor scripts separately
+- Bundling app scripts and vendor scripts into separate scripts

 Original blog post here: [Getting started with Karma for AngularJS Testing](http://www.bradoncode.com/blog/2015/05/19/karma-angularjs-testing/)